Affine and convex spaces: blending the analytic and geometric viewpoints: Convex spaces

 A set of points is \emph{convexly independent} if none of them can be written as a convex combination of the others.
 The \emph{extreme points} of a convex space are the convexly independent points that convexly span the whole convex space (their set can be empty for non-compact convex spaces).
-A point can generally be written as a convex combination of extreme points in more than one way, so we cannot use them as a `convex basis' to assign unambiguous numeric names to the other points (one can select a unique convex combination through additional requirements, \eg\ that its weights have maximum Shannon entropy).
+Equivalent characterizations are possible, \eg\ a point is extreme if its exclusion from the original convex set leaves a set that is still convex \citep{klee1957}.
+A point can generally be written as a convex combination of extreme points in more than one way, so we cannot use them as a \enquote{convex basis} to assign unambiguous numeric names to the other points (one can select a unique convex combination through additional requirements, \eg\ that its weights have maximum Shannon entropy).
 See fig.~\ref{fig:convset}.
 But through the representation of the convex space in an affine space we can introduce an \emph{affine basis}, whose elements can lie outside the convex space, and write every point of the convex space uniquely as an \emph{affine} combination of these basis elements; this affine combination will not in general be a convex combination, \ie\ its weights can be strictly negative or greater than unity.
 A weight lying in $\clcl{0,1}$ will be called \emph{proper}, otherwise \emph{improper}.

+A \emph{face} of a convex space is a subset which is also convex and which contains all points that can be convexly combined into each of its points \cites[\eg][\sect~XI.B]{valentine1964}[\sect~18]{rockafellar1970_r1972}; in formulae, $F$ is a face if and only if